CSCfi/csc-user-guide/docs/data/Allas/introduction.md

 | Object size | 5 GB |

-Storing data in Allas consumes _billing units_ with rate of xxx Bu/TbA.
+Storing data in Allas consumes _billing units_.
 Accounting and billing information can be found under [Accounting principles and quotas](https://research.csc.fi/pouta-accounting){:target="_blank"}.

 Unlike most other object storage providers, CSC <u>does not</u> charge for object storage network transfers or API calls.